bt3gl/building_blog/content/linux_intro.md

 ## Awk and Sed

 * **awk** is a pattern scanning tool while **sed** is a stream editor for filtering and transform text.
-While these tools are extremely powerful, if you have knowledge of any very high level languages such as Python or Ruby, you  don't necessarily need to learn them.
+While these tools are extremely powerful, if you have knowledge of any very high-level languages such as Python or Ruby, you don't necessarily need to learn them.

 ### sed

 * Let's say we want to replace every occurrence of *mysql* and with MySQL (Linux is case sensitive), and then save the new file to <FILENAME>.
 We can write a one-line command that says "search for the word mysql and replace it with the word MySQL":

 ```
 $ sed s/mysql/MySQL/g <FILEORIGIN> > <FILEDEST>